Youth mental health is in crisis. Are schools doing enough?

 But at schools like Lakewood, educators say helping students manage emotions and stress will benefit them in the classroom and throughout life.

-Closegap founder Rachel Miller launched the online platform in 2019 with a few schools and saw interest explode after the pandemic hit.
-This year, she said, more than 3,600 U.S. schools will be using the technology, which has free and premium versions.

-"We are finally beginning to recognize that school is more than just teaching the kids reading, writing and arithmetic," said Dan Domenech, executive director of the national School Superintendents Association.
-Just as free lunch programs are based on the idea that a hungry child can't learn, more and more schools are embracing the idea that a cluttered or troubled mind cannot focus on schoolwork, he said.

 The pandemic magnified the fragility of mental health among American youth, who had been experiencing a rise in depression, anxiety and suicidal thoughts for years, experts say.
-A recent report issued by the Centers for Disease Control and Prevention found 44% of high school students said they experienced " persistent feelings of sadness or hopelessness " during the pandemic, with girls and LGBTQ youth reporting the highest levels of poor mental health and suicide attempts.
+A recent report issued by the Centers for Disease Control and Prevention found 44% of high school students said they experienced ' persistent feelings of sadness or hopelessness ' during the pandemic.

 If a silver lining exists, the pandemic raised awareness of the crisis and helped de-stigmatize talking about mental health, while also bringing attention to schools' shortcomings in handling it.
-President Joe Biden's administration recently announced over $500 million to expand mental health services in the country's schools, adding to federal and state money that has poured into schools to cope with pandemic-era needs.
+President Joe Biden's administration recently announced over $500 million to expand mental health services in the country's schools.

-"All of these opportunities and resources are temporary," said junior Claire Chi, who attends State College Area High School in central Pennsylvania.
-Last year, her school added emergency counseling and therapy dogs, among other supports, but most of that help lasted a day or two, Chi said.
-And that's "not really a mental health investment for students."
-This year, the school says it has added more counselors and plans mental health training for all 10th graders.

-Some critics, including many conservative parents, don't want to see mental health support in schools in the first place.
-Asra Nomani, a mom from Fairfax County, Virginia, says schools are using the mental health crisis as a "Trojan horse" to introduce liberal ideas about sexual and racial identity.
+Asra Nomani, a mom from Fairfax County, Virginia, says schools are using the mental health crisis as a 'Trojan horse' to introduce liberal ideas about sexual and racial identity.
 She also worries schools lack the expertise to deal with student mental illness.

-"Social-emotional well-being has become an excuse to intervene in the lives of children in the most intimate of ways that are both dangerous and irresponsible," Nomani said, "because they're in the hands of people who are not trained professionals."

 Despite the unprecedented funding, schools are having trouble hiring counselors, mirroring the shortages in other American industries.